Zeioth/compiler.nvim/README.md

 - [FAQ](#faq)

 ## Why
 Those familiar with Visual Studio IDE will remember how convenient it was to just press a button and having your program compiled.
-I wanted to bring that same user experience to NeoVim.
+I wanted to bring that same user experience to Neovim.

 ## Supported languages